bux-cuddlefish/bux-cuddlefish.github.io/README.md

 ## Team Coding Philosophy

 Below is a list of coding considerations when contributing to Cuddlefish.
-For specifics on how to write

 1. **Small CSS**: Keep our CSS files small and specific with the goal of only including files that address either reusable/utility classes or specific components (or widgets).
 We'll use the .SCSS flavor of the preprocessor SASS.
   ```